Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Current Challenges and Future Research Directions

 \section{Current Challenges and Future Research Directions}

 As mentioned in the Methods sections (Sections \ref{sec:static}, \ref{sec:isolated}, and \ref{sec:continuous}), researchers have developed sophisticated techniques and large-scale datasets to achieve satisfactory performance.
-However, as shown in the relevant tables (Tables \ref{tab:STATIC_SOTA_COMPARISON}, \ref{tab:ISOGD-SOTA-COMPARISON}, \ref{tab:SHREC-DHG-2-SOTA-COMPARISON}, \ref{tab:SLU-2-SOTA-COMPARISON}, \ref{tab:CSLR_SOTA_COMPARISON}), recognition accuracy remains low in many cases—particularly in more complex tasks such as Continuous Sign Language Recognition (CSLR).
-In this section, we discuss the current challenges and limitations that hinder efficient Human Gesture Recognition (HGR), posing ongoing concerns for the research community and shaping future research directions.
-Additionally, we review the techniques proposed to address these issues, offering insights that may guide future efforts to overcome the identified challenges.
+However, as shown in the relevant tables (Tables \ref{tab:static-accuracy}, \ref{tab:idhgr_quantitative}, \ref{tab:cslr_performance}), recognition accuracy remains low in many cases---particularly in more complex tasks such as CSLR.
+In this section, we discuss the current challenges and limitations that hinder efficient VHGR, posing ongoing concerns for the research community and shaping future research directions.
+Additionally, we map the main bottlenecks to existing mitigation strategies and emerging research opportunities, aiming to provide a more forward-looking research route for the field.
+These observations address research question Q4 (see Section \ref{sec:intro}).